Ryan Telfer: Atlético Ottawa

 On April 20, 2021, Telfer signed with Atlético Ottawa.
 He made his debut for Ottawa in their season opening 2–0 victory over FC Edmonton.
 Telfer scored his first goal for his new club on August 2, netting the lone Ottawa tally in a 2–1 loss to the HFX Wanderers.
 Later in the month on August 29 in a rematch against the Wanderers, Telfer was sent off after a confrontation with the referee and HFX player João Morelli following foul which yielded a yellow card.
 He was subsequently suspended and sanctioned by Canada Soccer, missing five games.
 In January 2022 Atlético Ottawa confirmed they had declined Telfer's contract option, ending his time with the club.

 Columbus Crew 2

 On April 1, 2022, Columbus Crew 2 announced that they had signed Telfer.
 Following the 2022 season, he was released by Columbus.

 Miami FC

 In January 2023, he signed with Miami FC of the USL Championship.

+HFX Wanderers

+In February 2024, he returned to the Canadian Premier League, signing with the HFX Wanderers.
+He made his debut on 13 April 2024 against Pacific FC.